 The areas to be measured within the ADAT were preliminarily identified through review and analysis of the findings of an Advanced Dental Admission Test Task Force Report submitted to the ADA House of Delegates in September 2010.
 This report included findings from a survey on the evaluation and selection of applicants for positions in advanced dental education programs.
 This survey was conducted as part of the ADEA Future of Advanced Dental Education Admissions (ADEA/FADEA) project.
 In May 2014 ADA's Council on Dental Education and Licensure (CDEL) endorsed a creation of a business plan to develop the ADAT.
-The following October CDEL distributed survey to directors of advanced education programs to assess the demand for ADAT; the survey results were very positive.
-Thus, in November 2014 CDEL recommended that ADA pursue the development of ADAT.
+The following October, CDEL distributed survey to directors of advanced education programs to assess the demand for the ADAT; the survey results were very positive.
+Thus, in November 2014 CDEL recommended that the ADA pursue the development of the ADAT.
 The final plan of development was approved by the ADA Board of Trustees in December 2014.

 The ADAT test specifications concerning the Biomedical Sciences and Clinical Sciences test sections are based on the test specifications for the National Board Dental Examinations (NBDE) Parts I and II.
 As such, the ADAT relies on the content domain foundation established for these two examination programs (e.g., the practice analysis involving entry-level general dentists conducted for the NBDE Part II).
 ADAT content within the Biomedical and Clinical Sciences sections is proportionally reduced, relative to the NBDE specifications.
-ADAT test specifications for the Data, Research Interpretation, & Evidence Based Dentistry section were constructed based on TCC member input and guidance from the ADA Science Division and its Center for Evidence-Based Dentistry.
+ADAT test specifications for the Data, Research Interpretation, & Evidence Based Dentistry section were constructed based on Test Construction Team (TCT) member input and guidance from the ADA Science Division and its Center for Evidence-Based Dentistry.

-The test specifications for the ADAT are reviewed and approved by the Council on Dental Education and Licensure (CDEL) at its yearly meeting.
-CDEL's Admission Testing Committee closely scrutinizes ADAT performance on an annual basis.
+The test specifications for the ADAT are reviewed and approved by the CDEL at its yearly meeting.
+CDEL's Dental Admission Testing Committee closely scrutinizes ADAT performance on an annual basis.

-ADA reached out to its members seeking volunteers to help construct the ADAT in December 2014; the first Test Construction Team (TCT) meetings for each section of the ADAT were convened in May 2015.
-TCTs relied on existing DTS Item Writing Guidelines, and also incorporated a new method of presenting patient information (the Patient Box).
-A 100-item practice test was also created to help familiarize examinees with the ADAT.
+The ADA reached out to its members seeking volunteers to help construct the ADAT in December 2014; the first TCT meetings for each section of the ADAT were convened in May 2015.
+TCTs relied on existing DTS Item Writing Guidelines, and also incorporated a new method of presenting patient information: the Patient Box.
+A 100-item practice test was also created to help familiarize examinees with the types of questions that could be asked on the ADAT.